ktraan/nodejs-practice-notes/README.md

-# Node.js Basics Practice & Notes

-- The js folder will contain all of the notes and examples I have learned
+# Practice projects to learn Nodejs and different libraries